How Big Data on Weather Patterns Can Help Us Respond to the Climate Crisis

 Weather Forecasting Using Big Data

 A significant weather data source is the National Oceanic and Atmospheric Administration’s National Weather Service (NWS), which collects terabytes of climate data.
 Climate science, a byproduct of the field of weather prediction, relies on advanced earth system models to target long-term trends of big data in weather patterns and ultimately predict, better understand, and develop responses to global warming and climate change scenarios.
+Advancing Earth analytics can be used to mitigate catastrophic events.

 The amount of data the NWS collects is in the terabytes.
 Big data analytics tools, predictive analytics, real-time environmental monitoring systems, remote sensing, Machine Learning, Artificial Intelligence, and the Internet of Things (IoT) work in conjunction to ingest, manage, and analyze vast streams of real-time weather data, spot trends, draw conclusions, make accurate and timely weather forecasts, and make data-driven predictions.